On average, your neighbors pay $64 a month.See Your Rates

 After a third DWI conviction the penalties increase to:

-If you're arrested for a DWI in New Hampshire and any of the following apply, you may be charged with an Aggravated DWI which could result in additional jail time, fines, and penalties:
+When arrested for a DWI in New Hampshire and the following apply, you may be charged with an Aggravated DWI.
+This could result in additional jail time, fines, and penalties:

 New Hampshire law requires that children ride in an appropriate child safety seat until they are 7 years old or measure 57 inches tall, whichever comes first.
 The maximum fine for failing to properly restrain a child is $50 for a first offense.